zenml-io/zenml/docs/book/developer-guide/steps-pipelines/steps-and-pipelines.md

 ---
-description: How to create steps and build and run pipelines.
+description: How to create ML pipelines in ZenML
 ---

 # Steps & Pipelines